dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ### Drag

-If you want move some kind of parts and wires, you can use drag.
+If you want to move some kind of parts and wires, you can use drag.
-Or you can select parts and wires area first and move them.
+Or you can select the parts and wires area first and move them.

 ![](images/238_Schematic_DrawingTools_Drag.gif)

 ### Canvas Origin

-Canvas origin default set at left top corner of the schematic sheet, but you can setting it where you want via Canvas Origin.
+Canvas origin default is set at left top corner of the schematic sheet, but you can set it where you want via Canvas Origin.

-The other way to set canvas origin, you can try **Super Menu > Miscellaneous > Canvas Origin**.
+For another way to set canvas origin, you can try **Super Menu > Miscellaneous > Canvas Origin**.

 ![](images/239_Schematic_DrawingTools_CanvasOrigin.gif)